jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Because just as biologists study ecosystems—understanding how species interact, adapt, and sometimes struggle within their environment—we need to approach our technological world with the same systematic thinking.

 Intel's challenges aren't isolated corporate failures; they're symptoms within a complex technological ecosystem where thousands of companies, workers, suppliers, archaic systems and recent innovations all interconnect.
-When one part of this system faces stress, a biologist's approach would be to investigate the underlying causes rather than simply assigning blame based on personally held expectations.
+When one part of this system faces stress, society would wait for biologists to investigate the underlying causes rather than simply assigning blame based on personally held expectations.

 Once we do this, we'll start knowing what a "biologists for humans" means.
-In the next blog post, we'll understand why that's so important.
+In the next blog post, we'll understand why that job is so important.

 # POST THREE